From chic clothes to shoes, accessories to jewellery, we’re sending a salute to top Singaporean designers in the local fashion scene.

 If you love Japanese aesthetics, you’ll love this under-the-radar menswear label Biro.
 Named after the ballpoint pen, the brand is home to timeless wardrobe staples made from premium fabrics sourced globally and immaculately tailored by Japanese artisans.
 It’s “slow fashion” at its finest – instead of seasonal collections, expect new pieces only every few months.
 Everything you need is here, including silk cotton t-shirts, floral shirts, and chambray over shirts.

-7. Dark Horse Vintage
+9. Dark Horse Vintage

 Dark Horse Vintage is giving us major throwback vibes with its vintage selections made right here in Singapore.
 Equal parts quirky and fun, the enticing colours and eye-catching prints are great for any occasion.
-Of course, all eyes will be on you – honestly, we won’t mind the extra attention if we’re decked out in these one-of-a-kind, gorgeous pieces.
+Of course, all eyes will be on you.
+Honestly, we won’t mind the extra attention if we’re decked out in these one-of-a-kind, gorgeous pieces.

 Dark Horse Vintage, available online

-Depression, #04-14, Sects Shop, Orchard Gateway, 277 Orchard Road, Singapore 238858
+Depression, #04-14, Sects Shop, Orchard Gateway, 277 Orchard Road, Singapore 238858; also available online

 Elnadyah, available online